 As soon as the node is created, the plot is saved and an entry in the Cell Set Overlays widget will appear.
 You can interact strictly with the nodes to construct your gates and plots without having to fetch the other widgets first.

 Click on the "+" in the lower left-hand corner to apply a gate to the plot.
 Once clicked, all of the gating tools will appear in a dropdown.
 Select the one you would like, and the feature plot (if not displayed already), will appear with the gate applied.
-Then simply adjust the gate to select for the cells.
+Then simply adjust the gate to your liking.

 The generated gates in the node will appear directly below the listed features, with a color and eyeball toggle to trigger the display on the Image View.
 The cell count will also display beside the eyeball for each separate gate, as well as the total for all of the gates combined.